icyJoseph/react-zero-to-beginner/03-first-react-app/README.md

 The implementation might switch to use `float`, `flex`, `grid`, for the user of a component it shouldn't matter.

+> Instead of re-using class names through out the app, we want to re-use components

 ## Can we see what's React really doing?